AnneJ17/android-cheat-sheet/README.md

 * **Difference b/w launch/join and async/await in Kotlin Coroutines**
   - `launch` is used to fire and forget coroutine.
 It's like starting a new thread.
 If the code inside the `launch` terminates with exception, then it is treated like uncaught exception in a thread.`join` is used to wait for completion of the launched coroutine and it does not propagate its exception.
 However, a crashed child coroutine cancels its parent with the corresponding exception, too.

-* **Services**

-  Service is a app component that runs on the background.
-  Bound service - Allows other components to bind it to the bound service to get some functionalities.
-One service can have multiple clients.
-Whenever the last component unbounds, that service is stopped.
-Local bound - client and service in same application, remote bound - AIDL - to connect to the client.
-When implementing AIDL we want to keep some steps.
-  1. Create an interface  - Implement the remote service
-  2. class extending service -

 * **Handler, Thread, Looper, and MessageQueue**